-Therefore, even if application of the Pledged Taxes to the payment of the Bonds is stayed, the Trustee, on behalf of the holders of the Bonds, should be entitled to assert the rights of a secured creditor in bankruptcy.
-These rights include the ability to seek adequate protection of the Trustee's secured interest in the Pledged Taxes, the right to receive an administrative priority claim as compensation for any diminution in the value of the Trustee's secured interest in the Pledged Taxes, if such a diminution claim exists notwithstanding the provision of adequate protection by the Board, and the right to seek relief from the automatic stay to pursue state law and contractual remedies against the Board.
-Most importantly, as secured creditors of the Board, the holders of the Bonds will be entitled to receive, under any chapter 9 plan confirmed by the bankruptcy court, a recovery equal to at least the present value of their interest in the Pledged Taxes before sharing pro rata in the Board's general treasury funds with unsecured creditors to the extent of any deficiency.
-Indeed, although a bondholder's secured creditor status in bankruptcy will not by itself affect the timing of payment, it will affect and likely improve materially the bondholder's ultimate recovery in the bankruptcy case relative to unsecured creditors.
-11
+As a result, even if application of the Pledged CIT Revenues to the payment of the 2018 CIT Bonds is stayed, the Trustee, on behalf of the holders of the 2018 CIT Bonds, should be entitled to assert the rights of a secured creditor in bankruptcy.
+These rights include the ability to seek adequate protection of the Trustee's secured interest in the Pledged CIT Revenues, the right to receive an administrative priority claim as compensation for any diminution in the value of the Trustee's secured interest in the Pledged CIT Revenues, if such a diminution claim exists notwithstanding the provision of adequate protection by the Board, and the right to seek relief from the automatic stay to pursue state law and contractual remedies against the Board.
+Most importantly, as secured creditors of the Board, the holders of the 2018 CIT Bonds will be entitled to receive, under any chapter 9 plan confirmed by the bankruptcy court, a recovery equal to at least the present value of their interest in the Pledged CIT Revenues.
+Indeed, although a bondholder's secured creditor status in bankruptcy will not by itself affect the timing of payment, it will affect and likely improve materially the bondholder's ultimate recovery in the bankruptcy case relative to unsecured creditors.13